 Live, healthy bacteria known as probiotics live in your digestive tract and keep your intestinal tissue healthy.
 They can also help boost your immune system and fight off viruses.

-After a holiday season heavy with sugar, fat and sodium, probiotics can help get your body back on track and keep you healthy.
-Foods that contain live and active cultures can provide the most benefit, including yogurt, kefir and buttermilk, as well as freshly made fermented foods like kimchi, sauerkraut and kombucha.
+If your diet has been heavy with sugar, fat, and sodium, probiotics can help get your body back on track and keep you healthy.
+Foods that contain live and active cultures can provide the most benefit, including yogurt, kefir, and buttermilk, as well as freshly made fermented foods like kimchi, sauerkraut, and kombucha.

 Stick to natural sugars

-It’s time to “just say no” to holiday cookies, fudge and other treats sweetened with refined sugar.
+It’s time to “just say no” to cookies, fudge, and other treats sweetened with refined sugar.

 If your sweet tooth is causing trouble and you can’t kick the sugar habit cold-turkey, try creating desserts and snacks that feature natural sugars like raw honey or maple syrup.
 You can also make sure you have lots of fresh fruit on hand for a sweet, healthy treat.